nilz3000/pf-linux/Documentation/x86/topology.rst

         Cache.
 In general, it is a number identifying an LLC uniquely on the system.

 Clusters
 ========
-A cluster consists of 1 or more threads.
-It does not matter whether the threads are SMT- or CMT-type threads.
-All the threads of a cluster share the same L2 cache.
+A cluster consists of threads of one or more cores sharing the same L2 cache.

 Cluster-related topology information in the kernel: